All these Wild Gooses are confusing me… how do they relate to one another?

 For standard commercial print (and other) permissions, please contact us directly at the address below.
-For local church licensing use, our songs are covered by the Christian Copyright Licensing Scheme in the UK and many other territories of the world – you can find out more about this at http://ccli.co.uk (UK), at http://ccli.com (world) or again, by contacting us direcly.
-Additionally, we are part of the Calamus Licensing Scheme in the UK and Republic of Ireland (via Decani Music) – http://www.decanimusic.co.uk/acatalog/Calamus.html
+For local church licensing use, our songs are covered by the Christian Copyright Licensing Scheme in the UK and many other territories of the world – you can find out more about this at http://ccli.co.uk (UK), at http://ccli.com (world) or again, by contacting us directly.
+Additionally, we are part of the One License Scheme – https://www.onelicense.net/

-In several other territories of world, we have national publisheres who represent and administer our work.
-For more details about these and for further advice on reproducing material authored by John Bell and Graham Maule non-commercially, you can phone – 0141 429 7281 – or write to Graham at the Wild Goose Resource Group office.
+In several other territories of world, we have national publishers who represent and administer our work.
+For more details about these and for further advice on reproducing material authored by John Bell and Graham Maule non-commercially, you can phone – 0141 429 7281 – or write to us at the Wild Goose Resource Group office.
 Contact us ….

 What if our organisation wanted to include some of your materials in a publication, video or recording we are producing?

-Then you would again write to or e-mail Graham, who is the commercial copyright administrator, at the Wild Goose Resource Group office in Glasgow.
-Contact Graham ….
+Then you would again write to or e-mail us at the Wild Goose Resource Group office in Glasgow.
+Contact ….